 Correspondence with Tchaikovsky

-30 letters from Tchaikovsky to Ivan Vsevolozshky have survived, dating from 1883 to 1892, of which those highlighted in bold are available in English translations on this website:
+30 letters from Tchaikovsky to Ivan Vsevolozshky have survived, dating from 1883 to 1892, of which those highlighted in bold have been translated into English on this website:

 - Letter 2393 – 20 November/2 December 1883, from Moscow